Are lawnmower blades good for making knives?-Let’s find out!

 If it remains soft, it may not be suitable.
 You can also do the oil test (sunflower oil is okay).

-Cut off a small piece and get it red hot and then dip it into the oil.
+Cut off a small piece, get it red hot, and then dip it into the oil.
 Check to see if a file or a Hacksaw can cut into it or scratch it.

 - Draw out the design & cut

-Some use typex for this step.
-When the design is onto the blade, cut it out with an angle grinder.
+Some use Typex for this step.
+When the design is on the blade, cut it out with an angle grinder.
 Cut as precisely as possible because this will be the knife’s shape.

 Don’t cut too much or cut the border too thick.

-This will just add to the work when you’ll need to grind it to the shape.
-Around 1 to 2 millimeters around the border is enough to ensure an adequate grinding edge.
+This will just add to the work when you need to grind it into shape.
+One to two millimeters around the border is enough to ensure an adequate grinding edge.

 - Time to turn the metal into a blade